JmMcGehee/GA_Sample_Teach/README.md

 ### CALL the function

 If we add this to the console, it looks like nothing happens.
 But that's not the case.
-The browser has stored our code in the constant `sayHello`.
+The browser has stored our code in `sayHello`.
 To access it, we just need to call or invoke the function.
 We do this by typing the name of the function with some parenthesis, so

 ```javascript
 sayHello()